cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     readonly uid: string;
 }

-// Warning: (ae-missing-release-tag) "renderToCanvas" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function renderToCanvas(imageId: string, canvas: HTMLCanvasElement, renderingEngineUID?: any, suppressEvents?: boolean): Promise<string>;

-// Warning: (ae-missing-release-tag) "resetUseCPURendering" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function resetUseCPURendering(): void;

-// Warning: (ae-missing-release-tag) "scaleRGBTransferFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function scaleRGBTransferFunction(rgbTransferFunction: any, scalingFactor: number): void;

-// Warning: (ae-missing-release-tag) "Scaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Scaling = {
     PET?: PTScaling;
 };

-// Warning: (ae-missing-release-tag) "ScalingParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ScalingParameters = {
     rescaleSlope: number;